Word page

 Common questions

 • What does amble mean?
-It means to walk at an easy, relaxed pace.
+To walk at an easy, relaxed pace.

 • How do you pronounce amble?
-It is usually pronounced AM-bul.
+It is commonly pronounced AM-bul.

 • What words are similar to amble?
-Stroll, Wander, Saunter, Mosey are close in meaning.
+Similar words include Stroll, Wander, Saunter, and Mosey.